Wavespeed selection and interstitial gap formation in an acid-mediated cancer invasion model: Calculation of travelling wave solutions

 \section{Calculation of travelling wave solutions}

-In this section we will compute the travelling wave solutions to \eqref{eqs:PDEs}.
-Let $z = x-ct$ be the travelling wave coordinate, and let $u(x,t) = U(z)$, $v(x,t) = V(z)$, and $u_x(x,t) = U'(z) = W(z)$.
+In this section we will compute travelling wave solutions to \eqref{eqs:PDEs}, and analyse their far field behaviour that determines which travelling wave solutions are selected from a given initial condition.
+Let $z = x-ct$ be the travelling wave coordinate, and let $u(x,t) = U(z)$, $v(x,t) = V(z)$, and $\partial _x u(x,t) = W(z)$.
 The system of PDEs then becomes the system of three autonomous differential equations:

 This system \eqref{eqs:odeSystem} has an isolated equilibrium at $(U,V,W) = (1,0,0)$.
 In addition, each point on the $V$-axis $(U,V,W) = (0,V_\infty,0)$ is an equilbrium, each of which is therefore not isolated.
 Travelling wave solutions correspond to heteroclinic orbits connecting $(1,0,0)$ (as $z\to-\infty$) to a point on the $V$-axis (as $z\to\infty)$.
 The travelling wave solution relevant to an initial value problem to \eqref{eqs:PDEs} with $v(x,0) = v_0$ is one in which this point on the $V$-axis has $V_\infty=v_0$.